navidJadid/openease_ci-cd_documentation/README.md

     <sub>**Side note:** If your commits are not formatted correctly, `semantic-release` will not work which could cause problems for the whole CI/CD pipeline.</sub>

 - **Larger Software Products**:
     Obviously unlike public APIs and packages, too frequent version bumps might be undesirable.
-Imagine your operating system needing to update hundreds of times a day, because developers pushed bugfixes and little features.
+Imagine your operating system needing to update hundreds of times a day, because developers pushed bug-fixes and little features.
-    Instead releasing new versions manually or in fixed interwalls (weekly, monthly, per quarter, etc.) sounds more reasonable.
+    Instead, releasing new versions manually or in fixed intervals (weekly, monthly, per quarter, etc.) sounds more reasonable.

     _We are working to extend this part of the documentation, so please be patient for the update on software versioning of larger software products :)_